 Registration fees for the school year are \$120.00.
 Checks are to be made payable to Plano School District #88.
-There is a payment plan available which divides the fee into four monthly installments.
+There is a payment plan available for monthly payments.

 ONLINE PAYMENTS:

 The Plano School District contracts with RevTrak, a national credit card payment processor, to provide parents and guardians with the simple security and convenience of making online payments for their student's lunch and registration fees.